 We accept children without regard to race, color, creed, sex, nation of origin, sexual orientation, or marital status of parents.

 The center is housed in the Education Building of the First Presbyterian Church of South Charleston at 508 2nd Avenue, South Charleston, WV.

 Our goal is to provide high-quality, affordable child care while retaining high-quality staff trained in early childhood education and child development.
 We partner with our more than 80 families to support our children as much as possible during their early developmental years.

 - We emphasize communication between our families and your child's care providers.
 Ongoing communication can bridge your child's two worlds — home and child care.
 We use monthly calendars and notes from teachers as a primary way of communicating.

 - Midyear and end-of-year assessments are provided to note your child’s progress over the school year.
 Parent-teacher conferences are encouraged.

 - We work with Kanawha County Schools Early Intervention program and West Virginia Birth to Three to provide screening and special care and education for children with developmental delays.

 We provide children in our care with nutritious meals and snacks.
 The center is enrolled in the Child and Adult Care Food Program through the USDA.
 We follow USDA food and serving guidelines to ensure that children’s nutritional needs are met.

 Our staff members are well-trained in the needs of preschool and school-age children.
-We use a developmentally appropriate curriculum for children in our preschool and pre-kindergarten programs and offer worship every Wednesday with the church Pastor for our pre-K class.
+We use a developmentally appropriate curriculum for children in our preschool and pre-kindergarten programs.